How Do You Tell Your Parents You’re Pregnant?

 • Come prepared with facts, not guesses.

-Teen girl using her cell phone in her bedroom2.
-Think About Your Plan
+Teen girl using her cell phone in her bedroom

+Before you tell your parents, take time to process your own emotions and decide what you want to discuss with them.
 No one, not even a parent, can force you to make a choice about your pregnancy.
 You’re the mother of your baby; you have rights and will make the decisions.
 Be honest with yourself so you can focus on what you want for yourself and your baby’s future.

 Decide how you feel about bringing another life into the world.
 Once you know where you stand, it will be easier to communicate those feelings and choices with your loved ones.
 Here are some questions to ask yourself: